-The Bausch + Lomb Pure Vision®2 (balafilcon A) Visibility Tinted Contact Lens is a soft hydrophilic contact lens which is available as a spherical lens.
+The Bausch + Lomb Pure Vision® 2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens is a soft hydrophilic contact lens that is a front surface asphere consisting of multiple aspheric zones with a spherical base curve.
+The most plus power is in the center of the lens, progressing to more minus in the periphery.
 The lens material, balafilcon A, is a copolymer of a silicone vinyl carbamate, N-vinylpyrrolidone, a siloxane crosslinker and a vinyl alanine wetting monomer, and is 36% water by weight when immersed in a sterile borate buffered saline solution.
 This lens is tinted blue with up to 300 ppm of Reactive Blue Dye 246.